About W.A. Rose Construction

 Estimator/Business Development Manager

 Jason Granger joined the W.A.
-Rose team in 2016 and is responsible for project sales and estimating.
+Rose team in 2016 and is responsible for project management, sales and estimating.
 His construction career began two weeks after graduating from high school, when he joined his brother building high-end residential homes in South Lake Tahoe.
 He started his own company, Granger Built Construction in 2007, then Independent Living Construction, and has continued to grow both his skills and his client list.

 What Jason’s clients love about him